Contents

 Support and maintenance expenses

-To store data, perform users’ requests, and maintain the overall functionality you’re going to need server space.
+To store data, perform users’ requests, and maintain the overall functionality of your Flutter app you’re going to need server space.
 You can choose either a dedicated or cloud server.

 Generally, cloud servers are cheaper, and they are the best option to start or host relatively small projects.
 The precise cost of server usage depends on its technical characteristics (CPU, RAM, disk space) and service options (resources pooling, on-demand self-service, and more) — and may vary from about $5/mo to $150/mo.